akshaydhame2001/randomideas-app/readme.md

-his app includes a Node.js/Express REST API that uses MongoDB for a database.
+This app includes a Node.js/Express REST API that uses MongoDB for a database.
 The client-side is built with Webpack.

 ![randomideas](images/randomideas.png)